Operations and Maintenance

 We sand and plow when snow and ice arrives, and close roads when flooding hits.
 Our staff is on call 24 hours a day to respond to malfunctioning traffic signals, downed trees, blocked culverts, and sink holes.
 Our Winter Road Operations plan identifies the priority response routes that are cleared first.

-All work performed in our roadways by our crews, contractors, and others is guided by Washington County's Best Management Practices for Routine Road Maintenance.
+All work performed in our roadways by our crews, contractors, and others is guided by Washington County's Best Management Practices for Routine Road Maintenance, and the Integrated Vegetation Management Plan.
 These practices minimize or avoid actions that may cause harm to endangered fish species, resource waters or wildlife habitats.

 As a member of the Tualatin River Watershed Partners for Clean Water, we support public awareness and education activities that protect the Tualatin River Watershed.